QED1224/Toontown-Resources/README.md

 ## How did the V.P. choose which attack to use? <a name="vp-3"></a>

-Excluding the undercarriage which had different logic (see two questions below), the V.P. had three attacks: Throw Gears, Gear Shower and Jump with usage odds of 4/6, 1/6 and 1/6 respectively.
-During normal mode, the V.P. would choose at random from these three.
+Excluding the undercarriage which has different logic (see two questions below), the V.P. had three attacks: Throw Gears, Gear Shower and Jump with usage odds of 4/6, 1/6 and 1/6 respectively.
+During normal mode, the V.P. chooses at random from these three.

-Following dizziness, the V.P. would always use Gear Shower.
+Following dizziness, the V.P. always uses Gear Shower.

 ## How did the V.P. choose which toon to attack? <a name="vp-4"></a>

-Throw Gears is the only attack which targeted a specific toon and the toon was selected at random.
+Throw Gears is the only attack which targets a specific toon and the toon is selected at random.

 ## Was there a way to predict when the undercarriage would open? <a name="vp-5"></a>

-Yes, the undercarriage would open every 9 seconds that the V.P. was not dizzy.
-The side it opened on and the direction of the gears were random.
+Yes, the undercarriage opens every 9 seconds that the V.P. is not dizzy.
+The side it opens on and the direction of the gears are random.

 ## Were the gag-related decreases in SOS card performance intentional? <a name="vp-6"></a>